 What is Sushi Bake?

-Bring this to your next potluck or switch it up for family dinners and everyone will love you!
-Scroll to the bottom for a printable and pinnable recipe card on how to make salmon sushi bake.
+Bring this to your next potluck or switch it up for family meals and everyone will love you!
+It is always a hit!

 Where is Sushi Bake From?

-Regardless, I think it is pretty cool that recipes can travel and evolve, and people from around the world can connect through it.
+Regardless, I think it is pretty cool that recipes can travel, evolve, and people from all around the world can connect through it.

 Sushi Bake Ingredients